 I wish I could give you a straight-forward “yes” or “no” answer, but the truth is, I cannot.
-I can speak to you as a clinician who has seen many families who speak two different languages (e.g., Arabic and English, Spanish and English, Hebrew and English) and can provide you with some research that has been completed about this very topic.
-Unfortunately, even though there have been SOME studies, they range in consistency and there really aren’t that many long-term conclusions that have been met.
+I can speak to you as a clinician who has seen many families who speak two different languages (e.g. Arabic and English, Spanish and English, and Hebrew and English).
+I can also provide you with some research on this very topic.
+Unfortunately, even though there are SOME studies, they range in consistency and don’t really make that many long-term conclusions.

-One thing is for certain, recent studies have concluded that learning two languages can certainly lead to advantages for children, such as higher educational achievement, improved social use of language, and higher cognitive flexibility (being able to multitask).
-These benefits are most likely due to the high demand on their intellectual system as a result of managing two languages on a daily basis.
+One thing is for certain, recent studies have concluded that learning two languages can certainly lead to advantages for children.
+These include higher educational achievement, improved social use of language, and higher cognitive flexibility (being able to multitask).
+These benefits are most likely due to the high demand on their intellectual system because they manage two languages on a daily basis.

 My Experience with Bilingual Families as a Speech-Language Pathologist

-I can tell you one thing for sure – most families that I provide therapy for are advised to keep their children’s language exposure to only one.
-This means, that if the family is using their dominant language at home only, but the child receives a second language in a different setting, (e.g., family speaks Spanish as their dominant language, but child goes to an English speaking school), then the family is forced to switch from their primary language that they are comfortable with and modelling correctly, to a language that is not easy to learn overnight.
+One thing is for sure – I advise most families to limit their children’s language exposure to only one.
+So, if a family only speaks their dominant language at home but the child speaks a second language in a different setting (e.g. the family speaks Spanish at home, but the child goes to an English language school), then the family is forced to switch from their comfortable primary language and the one they model correctly to a language that is not easy to learn overnight.
 This causes confusion for the child AND the family.
 If that is what you are being advised to do, please do not listen and get a new therapist!
 Language development can be normal or abnormal REGARDLESS of how many languages the child is learning!

-I’ve also seen at the private practice that bilingual children, although at a slower rate, will show progress and will be able to develop normal speech and language skills with the help of therapy.
+In my practice, bilingual children, although at a slower rate, will show progress and develop normal speech and language skills with the help of therapy.
 Another thing to remember, every child is different.
-Although they all have the ability to learn vocabulary in multiple languages, if there are cognitive and learning disabilities, they may develop slower than other children.
+Even though they can learn vocabulary in multiple languages, if they have cognitive and learning disabilities they may develop slower than other children.

 D.G.’s Story: Working with a Bilingual Child on Speech Development